 Are there additional cases at Vanderbilt that meet the same standards the DA used for prosecuting nurse Ra Donda Vaught?
 Perhaps.

-In addition to recognizing the surgical error, the Vanderbilt resident also failed to identify the error during critical hours following the procedure.
+In addition to recognizing the initial surgical error, the Vanderbilt resident also failed to identify the error during critical hours following the procedure.
 Tragically, this surgical error impeded blood and oxygen flow to the brain, resulting in a stroke for Chesta Shoemaker.
 According to the court filing, the punctured artery and the lack of appropriate medical care that followed led to the patient’s death.
 But the mistakes escalated into violations of state law as Vanderbilt orchestrated a cover-up of the tragedy.

 In violation of one state statute, the Medical Examiner was not called.
 In violation of another state statute, Vanderbilt administrators did not file a Department of Health Incident Report within 7 business days.
 Finally, Vanderbilt neurologist Eli Zimmerman falsely certified on the death certificate that the death was natural.
 The neurologist omitted the underlying cause required on a death certificate.
 The underlying cause of Chesta Shoemaker’s death was the puncture of a carotid artery.
 (Dr. Zimmerman also falsely certified that Charlene Murphey’s death was natural.)

 Whether it’s a nurse or a doctor, we don’t think the DA should criminalize inadvertent errors by medical providers.
-This viewpoint was reported in Health News for NPR.
+This viewpoint was also reported in Health News for NPR.